Skip to content

 If you cruise my site you know that I use a trusty Aldi Dutch oven to prepare multiple dishes at one time like my famous Dutch oven rice.
 My Le Creuset Dutch oven performs better every time.

 Why?
-Because unlike my Le Creuset’s snuggly fitting lid the Aldi lid freely slides across the top of the pot, hence does not seal correctly.
-Suffice to say the Le Creuset Dutch oven retains at least 10% more moisture.
+Because, unlike my Le Creuset’s snuggly fitting lid, the Aldi lid freely slides across the top of the pot, hence does not seal correctly.
+Suffice it to say the Le Creuset Dutch oven retains at least 10% more moisture.

 Le Creuset Dutch Oven Durability

-Le Creuset cookware are pieces that will be handed down to future generations so are made to last.
-They do not warp due to thick cast iron walls and sturdy base.
+Le Creuset cookware is pieces that will be handed down to future generations and are made to last.
+They do not warp due to thick cast iron walls and sturdy bases.
 The three layers of enamel are chip resistance as well as non-reactive this certainly assists with avoiding interior staining and sticking.

 Le Creuset Shapes

-Le Creuset casseroles come in many shapes, you will occasionally find themed limited-edition releases such as the Disney or Star Wars releases.
+Le Creuset casseroles come in many shapes; you will occasionally find themed limited-edition releases such as Disney or Star Wars releases.
 Here are a few core shapes you may be interested in (remember the availability may vary worldwide);

 Le Creuset Sizes